Healthcare: Public versus Private

 The report above demonstrates a litany of failures in research and statistical analysis.
 It is important to spend some time discussing what does and does not constitute sensible measures when considering healthcare outcomes.

-I spent a considerable amount of time on cancer five-year survival rates for numerous reasons: it is a common illness; it has high mortality rates; it has variable survival rates; there are numerous options for treatment; survival chances are heavily dependent on the timeliness and quality of treatment; a five-year window after diagnosis minimises lifestyle effects.
+Five-year survival rates for cancer constitute high quality data for our subject for numerous reasons: it is a common illness; it has high mortality rates; it has quite variable survival rates; there are numerous options for treatment; survival chances are heavily dependent on the timeliness and quality of treatment; a five-year window after diagnosis minimises lifestyle effects.
 I will explain why each of these facts is an important one to consider for our purposes.

 If an illness is common, it provides us larger sample sizes.
 Small sample sizes are less trustworthy when analysing a rate, like survival rates.
 If an illness has a high mortality rate, it is easy to measure good and bad outcomes.
 Doctors, statisticians, and governments can hardly ignore dead bodies.
 Mild illnesses are problematic because they offer no clear qualitatively different outcomes and we cannot set timeframes against them so easily.
 A highly variable survival rate is useful because it means there are differences to observe between cancers and between countries.
 Different treatment options are useful because it means we have a variable which informs survival rates.
 Dependency on good healthcare for good outcomes is useful because we are appraising healthcare outcomes (some illnesses can be fought off with no treatment, or only require basic treatment, or may not kill a person if left untreated).
 Lifestyle effects are important to minimise because they vary greatly between countries and have nothing to do with the efficacy of each country's healthcare system.